Skip to main content

 Analyze Funding Histories

 Analyze the funding history of your favorite projects.
 New to OSO?
-Check out our Getting Started guide to set up your BigQuery or API access.
+Check out our Getting Started guide to set up your API access.

 This tutorial shows how to quickly lookup the funding history of your favorite projects, and then explore funding from specific sources (e.g. Gitcoin Grants, Open Collective, etc.)